ahmadjan223/Shopify-App/APP_STORE_GUIDE.md

    - Terms of Service (optional but recommended)

 4. **Pricing:**
-   - Choose pricing model
+   - Choose pricing model (recurring subscription recommended)
-   - Set up billing (if applicable)
+   - Set up billing using Shopify Billing API (already implemented in this app)
+   - Configure pricing tiers if offering multiple plans

 ### 4.3 Submit for Review